-During the period between January 01 and June 30, 2019, no expenses were incurred for this concept.
+As of September 30, 2019, no expenses will be incurred for this concept.

 7.4 Audit committee

 In April 2007, the Company approved creation of an Audit Committee, separate from that established in the Corporations Law.
 Its functions include, among others, reviewing the reports of the external auditors as well as the Company's balance sheets, other interim Consolidated Financial Statements and internal systems.